Deepen your understanding of information science and enhance your employment prospects

 The Diploma for Graduates (DipGrad) allows graduates in any discipline to undertake a flexible and rapid course of undergraduate-level study.

-The diagram below shows the most common entry points to our postgraduate degrees and diplomas.
-A degree or diploma appears above another if progression is possible between the two (subject to satisfactory grades and agreement on a suitable research topic).
+The table below shows the most common entry points to our postgraduate degrees and diplomas.

 - A Postgraduate Diploma may optionally include a research dissertation (in place of two taught papers).
 This option is required for progression to PhD study.

 - The Master of Commerce (MCom), Master of Science (MSc) and Master of Arts (MA) can be taken as a thesis-only degree (after an Honours degree or Postgraduate Diploma) or as a longer course involving taught courses and a thesis.
 The latter option is only offered in an exceptional case since the pathway from a Postgraduate Diploma to a thesis-only Masters degree serves the same role.

 - The MAppSc and MBusDataSc do not include a required research component, although they do offer a research project option.
 All other Masters degrees include a required research component.

 - The DipGrad can be used to satisfy the entry requirements of other postgraduate degrees and diplomas if it includes appropriate papers as advised by the department or programme concerned.